khaydarian/spla/doc/bringup.md

 # Bringup sequence

+_This sequence assumes a "Progressive Bringup", where each section of the board is assembled and testing one at a time.
+This turns out to be a really stupid idea.
+Don't do it this way._

 Follow these steps to build a working SPLA board, starting from a bare board and parts.
 This is the most-paranoid bringup for the first board; many steps can be skipped or merged once the board layout is proven.